Iron Infusions

 A rare but serious complication from iron infusions is iron toxicity.
 The symptoms of iron toxicity may come on quickly, which can cause anaphylactic shock.
 Or they may come on slowly over time.
 Iron toxicity that develops over time leads to too much iron in the body’s tissues.

-The test dose and the slow infusion rate are both done to prevent this complication.
+The test dose and the slow infusion rate are both used to prevent this complication.
 The test dose is also important if you have a history of multiple drug allergies.
 Your doctor will use the test dose to monitor you for any reactions.
 These reactions can include:

 • anaphylaxis